 All applicants must request the AAMC to submit results of the revised MCAT directly to the Ontario Medical School Application Service (OMSAS).
 Once we have received the revised scores from OMSAS we will use them in assessing your application.

 Schulich Medicine is committed to improving the health care delivery and health human resources in Southwestern Ontario and Indigenous communities.
 Special consideration will be given to applicants who have indicated on their OMSAS application that they are from rural/regional communities in Southwestern Ontario and/or from the Indigenous communities.
 There is no limitation on the number of seats available to applicants from Southwestern Ontario.

 Schulich Medicine has designated five seats in each entering class for First Nations, Métis, and Inuit students.
 Please see our Indigenous Applicants page for more details.

 Yes, there are currently two combined programs: the MD/PhD program and the Oral and Maxillofacial Surgery/MD/Master of Science program.

 Oral and Maxillofacial Surgery/MD/MSc Program

 Transfer consideration is restricted to Canadian citizens or Permanent Residents of Canada currently enrolled in a Canadian medical school.
 For additional information on transfer into our undergraduate Medical program please refer to the Statement on Transfer of Student for Program Studies in UME.

-In the rare instance where an applicant does not receive "all clear" status, the applicant may request a hearing before the Police Record Check Committee.
+In the rare instance where an applicant does not receive "all clear" status, the Executive of the Admissions Committee may request a meeting with the applicant.
 The Committee's decision is final.